snewell4/simpleth/docs/source/using.rst

 :meth:`run_trx` most the exceptions are thrown by :meth:`send_trx` or :meth:`get_trx_receipt_wait` .

-**Using Ganache with a mining delay**
+Using Ganache with a mining delay
+"""""""""""""""""""""""""""""""""
 You can simulate a delay in completing a transaction.
-Ganache setting's allow you to change the from the default of `automine` (mine the transaction immediately) to setting a constant number of seconds before the transaction is put into a new block on the chain.
+Ganache setting's allow you to change from the default of ``automine`` , where all transactions are mined immediately, to setting a constant number of seconds before the transaction is put into a new block on the chain.
 This allows you to, say, set a delay of ten seconds in order to test use of the periodic checking in :meth:`get_trx_receipt_wait`